imaniraei/SCOPE/DATASETS.md

 ## Udacity Self-Driving Car Dataset

-Primary dataset used for model training and in-domain evaluation.
+Used for in-domain training and evaluation.

+It is also used as the source-domain training dataset for cross-domain evaluation on BDD100K and nuScenes.

 ---

 ## KITTI

-Used for additional in-domain evaluation and benchmarking.
+Used for in-domain training, evaluation, and benchmarking.

 ---

 ## BDD100K

-Used exclusively for cross-domain generalization evaluation.
+Used in two settings:

+- In-domain training and evaluation
+- Cross-domain evaluation using a model trained on Udacity

 ---

 ## nuScenes

-Used exclusively for cross-domain generalization evaluation.
+Used in two settings:

+- In-domain training and evaluation
+- Cross-domain evaluation using a model trained on Udacity

 ---